MembersFaculty: Samik Basu Students

 - Zachary Oster (PhD): Assistant Professor, University of Wisconsin, Whitewater

 - Michelle Ruse (PhD): Florida Southern College

 - Paul Jennings (MS): MoSys

 - Yuly Suvorov (MS): Lockheed Martin

 - Sayaan Mitra (PhD): Adobe

-- Natalia Stakhanova (PhD): University of South Alabama
+- Natalia Stakhanova (PhD): Assistant Professor, University of New Brunswick

 - Curt Keller (MS): Continental Data Graphics